infinity0/msg-notes/causal/01-ordering.rst

     makes most formal descriptions shorter.
 Unless otherwise specified, we'll use *before* for |le| and *strictly before* for <, and likewise for *after* and |ge|.

-.. [#Next] Possible extensions to this are discussed in the appendix.
-For
-    example, we could instead hash(blob||decrypted-verified plaintext), using some definition for the plaintext that is the same for everyone.
-This ensures that only people who can read the plaintext can create a valid reference, but it's not clear whether this is such a big deal.
-TODO: move to appendix and discuss further.

 Causal orders
 -------------